jr69ss/documentation/docs/install.md

 - Default
   - `/etc/elastiflow/maxmind/GeoLite2-ASN.mmdb`

+#### `UNICOLLD_DECODER_ENRICH_ASN_JOIN`

+Some features require that related values from separate fields are stored as an array in a single field.
+Such a "join" of autonomous system related fields is enabled when this setting is `true`.

+> NOTE!
+If records are being output to Elasticsearch this setting should be set to `true`.

+- Valid Values
+  - `true`, `false`
+- Default
+  - `true`

 #### `UNICOLLD_DECODER_ENRICH_GEOIP_LOOKUP`

 The ElastiFlow Unified Flow Collector will attempt to determine GeoIP attributes associated with a public IP address.
 This setting determines whether this feature is enabled and the source of the attribute data.